CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 First let's see how a production build works locally.
 Run `yarn build`.
 The files are written to a `build` folder in your project.
 Open it and see static assets including HTML, JS, and CSS files.
 Due to the way the file paths work, you can't just open the HTML file in the browser, but they'll work when deployed to a server.

 There are many ways to deploy frontend apps.
-One easy one is services like Netlify that are set up to run your frontend build process for you.
+One easy way is a service like Netlify that is set up to run your frontend build process for you.
 Netlify has a free Starter plan for individual users.
+You don't need to provide a credit card, but just keep an eye out for emails about approaching your monthly limit of build minutes: if you go over the limit you'll need to pay for more minutes or your sites will be shut down.

 Create a Netlify account from [Netlify's Sign Up page](https://app.netlify.com/signup).
 Since we will need to give it access to GitHub anyway, it might make sense to sign up with your GitHub account.

 Once you're signed in, click "New site from Git".
 Click the "GitHub" button.
 A list of all your repos will appear.
 Search for your repo and click it.
 Leave "Branch to deploy" as `master`.
-Under "Basic build settings", you should see "Build command" pre-populated to `yarn build`, and `build/` for the "Publish directory".
+Under "Basic build settings", you should see "Build command" pre-populated with `yarn build`, and `build/` for the "Publish directory".
 Netlify has automatically detected that we're using Create React App and entered the settings for us.
 This means that Netlify will run that command, then take the files in that directory and deploy them.

 ![Configuring Netlify build settings](./images/1-8-build-settings.png)